 Transforming our Understanding of Ourselves:

-There is no doubting the fact that throughout any given day, each of us make numerous behavioral changes that are based upon the situations and circumstances that we find ourselves in.
+There is no doubting the fact that throughout any given day, each of us makes numerous behavioral changes that are based on the situations and circumstances in which we find ourselves in.
 From 9 to 5, we act as serious, hardworking, and dedicated employees and bosses.
 From 5 to 9, we transform into loving parents and spouses.
 And after the kids go to bed, many of us become passionate soulmates with our significant others.

 In addition to these major transformations, there are also smaller behavioral modifications that aren’t as noticeable.
 For example, we act a certain way at charity functions with our friends, we put on an appropriate costume when we have to deal with an acquaintance who we constantly butt heads with, and yet still act differently when we are depositing a check at the bank or picking up bread and milk at the grocery store.

 As you analyze your daily life, it becomes clear to see how you act differently depending on the situations and circumstances that you find yourself in.
 The question then needs to be asked, ‘Who are we?’, and more specifically for you:

 Who am I?

 Are you the father or the mother?
 Are you the accountant, secretary, or manager?
 Are you the person who gets frustrated as traffic screeches to a halt on the way to an important meeting?
 Or are you a combination of all these things and willingly, or unwillingly, change your role to match your situation?
 These are all valid responses to a question such as ‘Who am I?’ and if you have come to the conclusion that you are a combination of the different roles that you take on, there is only one more question to be asked:

 Who or what has the ability to analyze these different roles and notice how you behave differently depending upon the circumstances?